aespt/aesptbilling/README.md

 - Tokens can only be used once
 - Passwords are securely hashed using bcrypt before storing in the database
 - The API returns the same response whether an email exists or not to prevent email enumeration attacks

+## Form Styling System

+The application uses a standardized form styling system to ensure consistency across all pages.
+This system includes:

+- Consistent styling for all MUI form components
+- Standardized spacing, colors, and typography
+- Utility components for form buttons and error messages

+For more information, see the [Form Styling Guide](docs/form-styling-guide.md).